guillochon/retrosheet-buddy/README.md

 2. Automatically enters **DETAIL MODE**
 3. Press **G** to specify it's a ground out
 4. Press **6** to specify it was fielded by the shortstop
-5. Automatically saves the result as "G6" (ground out to shortstop), progresses to the next batter, and returns to pitch mode
+5. Automatically saves the result as "6/G" (fielder then out type), progresses to the next batter, and returns to pitch mode

 **For double plays**:
 1. In **PLAY MODE**, press **X** to select "Grounded into double play"
 2. Automatically enters **DETAIL MODE**
 3. Press **G** to specify it's a ground out
 4. Press **6** to specify it was fielded by the shortstop
-5. Automatically saves the result as "G6/GDP/G6" (grounded into double play, fielded by shortstop), progresses to the next batter, and returns to pitch mode
+5. Automatically saves the result as "6/G/GDP" (fielder then out type and DP modifier), progresses to the next batter, and returns to pitch mode

 **For multi-fielder plays**:
 1. In **PLAY MODE**, press **X** to select "Grounded into double play"